 What is the minimum amount with which I can open an NRO Savings Account?

 The minimum amount required to open an NRO Savings Account is INR 10,000 or its equivalent in foreign currency.
-You would be required to maintain an Average Quarterly Balance of INR 10,000/- only.
+You would be required to maintain an Average Monthly Balance of INR 10,000/- only.

 What is the frequency of interest payment on my NRO Savings Account?